 - Indian companies are listed on other stock exchanges and they have to again re-form their accounting information with GAAP requirement of those companies.

-- Also foreign companies which have subsidiaries in India also have to reform their financial statements as per the reporting standards of India.
-Foreign Direct Investment (FDI) , Financial Institutional Investors (FII’s) are also more comfortable with uniform way of reporting information.
+- Also, foreign companies which have subsidiaries in India also have to reform their financial statements as per the reporting standards of India.
+Foreign Direct Investment (FDI), Financial Institutional Investors (FII’s) are also more comfortable with a uniform way of reporting information.

 - IFRS are globally accepted, therefore there is no confusion while dealing with financials of the company.

-- These standards and the principles are comparatively simple.
+- These standards and principles are comparatively simple.